xiaoyuliu-space/Fast_naive_Bayesian_fusion/README.md

-## Naive Bayesian Probability Fusion
+## Accelerated Naive Bayesian Probability Fusion

-This repository provides a Python implementation of **probability fusion** using a Naive Bayesian–style algorithm.
+This repository provides a Python implementation of an accelerated Naive Bayesian probability fusion algorithm.
 It includes both:

 - **Exact fusion** (enumerates all combinations).
 - **Accelerated fusion** (sampling-based, much faster for large lists).